Do you want to stay away from the noise, crowd, and pollution and live amongst the mesmerizing nature with absolute peace for a few days?

 If you want to visit Srikhola directly, you can rent a car either from New Jalpaiguri Railway Station or Bagdogra airport.
 Shared cabs are also available.
 From Darjeeling, the distance to Srikhola is around 85 Km.
 In case you are trekking to Sandakphu or Phalut and want to visit here as the ending point, you must hire a guide from the forest department check post of Singalila National Park.
 Then proceed via Gurdum (for Sandakphu) or via Rammam (for Phalut) towards Srikhola through the forest trail.

 If you are planning a trip to Srikhola, October, November, April, and May are the best months.
-During these times, the weather is comfortable with little to no rain.
+During these times, the weather of Darjeeling is comfortable with little to no rain.

 The hotels and the lodges I have mentioned are the best in terms of hospitality, delicious food, and great location.
 You can contact the owners through the link and phone numbers I have shared above.
 Enjoy the natural beauty of Srikhola and cherish the moments by the riverside.
 If you like visiting Srikhola, check out Tinchuley and Lamahatta, located in Darjeeling.
 Have a wonderful trip!